 - Make time for meals.
 If eating three full meals per day feels overwhelming, you could try splitting your food into five or six smaller meals each day.
 When trying to increase your appetite, it’s important not to skip meals.

 - Consider drinking some of your calories.
-Calorie-containing beverages, such as protein shakes, fruit smoothies, milk, and juice, can help you meet your daily calorie requirements.
+Calorie-containing beverages, such as protein shakes and fruit smoothies, can help you meet your daily calorie requirements.
 Just make sure to reach for nutritious beverages, and skip filling up on drinks with empty calories, like soda.

-Elderly adults may have specific concerns regarding low appetite.
-Often there may be an underlying condition or disease that impacts food intake.
-It’s very important to follow your doctor’s care plan to help manage your medical conditions.
+Older adults may have specific concerns regarding decreased appetite.
+Often, there may be an underlying condition or disease that affects food intake.
+It’s very important to follow your doctor’s care plan to help manage any health conditions you may have.

-Proper management of dental care, bowel regularity, and basic hygiene can positively affect appetite in older adults.
+Proper management of dental care, bowel regularity, and good hygiene can positively affect appetite in older adults.

 If you have trouble obtaining or preparing food, consider grocery delivery services.
 There are also services that deliver meal ingredients with recipes, or that deliver fully prepared meals.